wvlet/airframe/docs/src/main/tut/docs/bindings.md

 title: Bindings
 ---

-# Advanced Bindings
+# Binding Types

-Here are examples of bindings using type parameters.
-In Airframe,
+## Generic Type Binding

+Airframe can bind objects to generics types.
+Traditional DI libraries for Java (e.g., [Guice](https://github.com/google/guice), etc.) cannot distinguish generic classes that have different type parameters (e.g., `Seq[Int]`, `Seq[String]`) because Java compiler applies [type erasure](https://docs.oracle.com/javase/tutorial/java/generics/erasure.html), and converts them to the same `Seq[Object]` type.
+In Airframe, generic types with different type parameters will be treated differently.
+For example, all of the following bindings can be assigned to different objects:

 ```scala
 bind[Seq[_]]
 bind[Seq[Int]]
 bind[Seq[String]]

 bind[Map[Int,String]]
 bind[Map[_,_]]
 ```

-Behind the scene, Airframe uses [Surface](https://github.com/wvlet/surface/) as identifier of class types.
+Behind the scene, Airframe uses [Surface](https://github.com/wvlet/surface/) as identifier of types so that we can extract these types identifiers at compile time.

-## Type alias binding
+## Type Alias Binding

-If you need to bind the same type objects in a different manner, you can use type alias of Scala.
+If you need to bind different objects to the same data type, use type aliases of Scala.
 For example,
 ```scala
 case class Fruit(name: String)